 Laboratory test: two internal laboratories, chemical and physical which test both raw materials and finished product, to be certified by authorized Bodies.

 1.100 people directly employed in the production of shoe uppers.

 600 people directly employed in the application of soles.

 Nine direct injection rotating machineries are handled and adapted to each production demand, with the aid of implemented and integrated anthropomorphic robots.
 Three rotating machineries are dedicated to production of rubber and TPU sole up to 4 colours.

 Production of rubber soles

-Production of TPU soles, 3 or more colours
+Production of TPU soles, from 1 to 4 colours

 In the plant in Barletta there is an innovative department dedicated to the production of rubber/polyurethane boots made of excellent quality and technology.
 One rotating machinery produces polyurethane boots and the other one produces PVC boots.

 Production of PVC boots